IgnacioGarron/Vulnerable-Funding-RR2/README.md

 10. Run "DevelopedvsLACrevised.R" to get main results for the Appendix G.
 11. Run "Crosssecional.R" to get the results for Table4.

 Note: This replication file was not orginally inteded for another user.
-Contact me any further question.
+Contact me for any further question.